 Famed restaurateur Reza Mahammad of London’s Star of India is also a TV chef and cookery book author, his latest being Reza’s Indian Spice.
 He talks to Tandoori

-What made you want to become a chef?
+What made you become a chef?

 What do you like to eat and drink yourself?

 How do you relax?

 You have a new recipe book out in the UK entitled Mastering the Art of Indian Cooking.
 Do you have any particular favourite recipes in the collection?

 It’s very difficult to select favourite recipes from a list of over 500.
 There are always though some which for one reason or another have a certain appeal whether it’s for their simplicity of just flavour.